 The second component provides for limiting the deduction of operating expenses for payments to low-taxed foreign countries.
-Following the model of the “BEAT” (Base Erosion and Anti-Abuse Tax) introduced as part of the US tax reform, this measure is intended to cover profit-reducing payments to foreign (affiliated) companies with the aim of reducing domestic tax liability.
+Following the model of the Base Erosion and Anti-Abuse Tax (BEAT) introduced as part of the U.S. tax reform, this measure is intended to cover profit-reducing payments to foreign, affiliated companies with the aim of reducing domestic tax liability.
 The aim is to tax the company's profit before deduction of the said harmful payment.
-However, this goes far beyond the Nexus approach that has been used to date for licenses and, since it could be designed to be expenditure-oriented rather than profit-oriented, has very significant negative effects with an excessive tendency.
+However, this goes far beyond the nexus approach that has been used to date for licenses.
+Since it could be designed to be expenditure-oriented rather than profit-oriented, there are very significant negative effects.

-The proposals just outlined for Pillar 2 have four different features, which are to be implemented in legal terms as follows: (1) A so-called “income-inclusion” rule, which allows a state to include certain foreign income in its tax base if this income is taxed abroad below a minimum rate; (2) An “undertaxed payment” rule, which is intended to allow a state to refuse a tax deduction (for business expenses) or, alternatively, to levy a withholding tax if these payments are not taxed or are taxed below a minimum rate in the recipient's state of residence; (3) A so-called “switch-over” provision which allows a State to amend tax advantages under a double tax agreement for such branches/establishments if their taxation abroad is below a minimum tax rate; (4) A so-called “subject-to-tax” regulation for those income components where the underlying payments are undertaxed in relation to the minimum rate.
+The proposals outlined for Pillar 2 have four different features which are to be implemented in legal terms.
+(1) The “income-inclusion” rule allows a state to include certain foreign income in its tax base if this income is taxed abroad below a minimum rate.
+(2) The “under-taxed payment” rule is intended to allow a state to refuse a tax deduction for business expenses or, alternatively, to levy a withholding tax if these payments are not taxed or are taxed below a minimum rate in the recipient's state of residence.
+(3) The “switch-over” provision allows a state to amend tax advantages under a double tax agreement for such branches or establishments if their taxation abroad is below a minimum tax rate.
+(4) The “subject-to-tax” regulation covers those income components where the underlying payments are under-taxed in relation to the minimum rate.

-Public hearings on the two pillars were held in Paris on 21 and 22 November 2019 and 9 December 2019 respectively.
-Following the evaluation of the public discussions and the written comments submitted, the OECD prepared further comments in the course of 2020, which then resulted in concrete recommendations for action and implementation to the Member States in late 2021/early 2022.
-It is important to note that Pillars 1 and 2 will only exist as a political “package.”
-Pillar 1 is essentially based on the demands of those source States which, according to the classical criteria for linking to the Pillar 1, can claim no or hardly any taxation rights for digital services.
-Pillar 2, on the other hand, is based on the demands of the classic residence States and serves as a kind of compensation for Pillar 1.
+Public hearings on the Pillars were held in Paris from 21-22 November 2019 and 9 December 2019 respectively.
+Following the evaluation of the public discussions and the written comments, the OECD prepared further comments in the course of 2020.
+These comments then resulted in concrete recommendations for action and implementation to the Member States in late 2021-early 2022.
+It is important to note that Pillars 1 and 2 only exist as a political “package.”
+Pillar 1 is essentially based on the demands of those source states which, according to the classical criteria for linking to Pillar 1, can claim almost no taxation rights for digital services or none at all.
+Pillar 2, on the other hand, is based on the demands of the classic residence states and serves as a kind of compensation for Pillar 1.

-From the outset, the OECD is reported to have intended to summarize the findings of the consultations in a guidance paper by the end of January 2020, in order to then start further detailed work.
-On 31 January 2020, the paper, which was drafted by the Inclusive Framework on BEPS and thus with the participation of many non-OECD countries, was put online.
-In the paper, the Inclusive Framework explicitly acknowledges the preliminary work of the OECD but identifies legal certainty with the least possible complexity as the central challenge of the ongoing work.
+The OECD is reported to have intended to summarize the findings of the consultations in a guidance paper by the end of January 2020, in order to start further detailed work.
+The paper was drafted by the Inclusive Framework on BEPS and with the participation of many non-OECD countries and went online on 31 January 2020.
+In the paper, the Inclusive Framework explicitly acknowledges the preliminary work of the OECD.
+Legal certainty with the least possible complexity is pinpointed as the main challenge of the ongoing work.
 In addition, a large number of legal and political issues need to be resolved.
-For example, the delimitation and differentiation of digital services is difficult in detail, the threat of double taxation must be prevented, and more thought must be given to binding dispute resolution mechanisms.
+For example, the delimitation and differentiation of digital services is difficult, the threat of double taxation must be prevented, and more thought must be given to binding dispute resolution mechanisms.